DevExpress-Examples/win-designer-pivot-as-master-filter/readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T837173)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# How to use the Pivot dashboard item as a Master Filter item
+# 	Dashboard for WinForms - How to use the Pivot dashboard item as a Master Filter item

 This example demonstrates how to make the [Pivot](https://docs.devexpress.com/Dashboard/15266/create-dashboards/create-dashboards-in-the-winforms-designer/designing-dashboard-items/pivot) dashboard item behaves like a single-select [Master Filter](https://docs.devexpress.com/Dashboard/116912/common-features/interactivity/master-filtering) item.
 This approach uses several features: filtering by [dashboard parameters](https://docs.devexpress.com/Dashboard/16135/create-dashboards/create-dashboards-in-the-winforms-designer/data-analysis/using-dashboard-parameters), [access to underlying controls](https://docs.devexpress.com/Dashboard/401095/create-the-designer-and-viewer-applications/winforms-designer/access-to-underlying-controls), [conditional formatting](https://docs.devexpress.com/Dashboard/114411/create-dashboards/create-dashboards-in-the-winforms-designer/designing-dashboard-items/pivot/conditional-formatting), and API methods to access the [underlying data](https://docs.devexpress.com/Dashboard/401192/common-features/underlying-and-displayed-data).

 ![](images/pivot-as-master-filter-item.png)

+## Example Overview

 1. Create a set of dashboard parameters corresponding to dimensions in the [Pivot](https://docs.devexpress.com/Dashboard/15266/create-dashboards/create-dashboards-in-the-winforms-designer/designing-dashboard-items/pivot) item you want to use for filtering.
 This example uses four parameters: _ProductParam_, _CategoryParam_, _CountryParam_, and _CityParam_.
 They correspond to the _Product_, _Category_, _Country_, and _City_ fields used in the rows and columns section of the _Product Amount by Periods_ Pivot item.